 Any conviction for driving while impaired (DWI) in Minnesota has the potential to carry significant consequences.
-From jail time to fines, the impact of a conviction could have a far-reaching effect on your life.
+Are you asking what happens on 2nd DWI in Minnesota?
+The consequences can be loss of driver’s license, fines, and jailtime.
+Past the legal consequences, the impact of a conviction could have a far-reaching effect on your life.
 That said, the law typically treats first-time offenders with a softer touch compared to repeat offenders.

 The consequences of a second DWI conviction in Minnesota will depend on a number of factors.
 Unlike other states that have firm sentencing ranges based on the number of prior convictions, the potential sentences differ substantially.